THE HARVEST IS PLENTIFUL

 Approximately 60 percent of Haitians work in agriculture, but do not know proper techniques to produce quality products with high yields.
 One of our primary focuses is working with local farmers to teach improved and appropriate methods to increase agricultural productivity and strengthen agricultural markets.

-We built an agriculture demonstration farm to test 140+ variants of grains, herbs, fruits and vegetables to identify crops that thrive in Haiti’s dry, rugged terrain.
+LiveBeyond built an agriculture demonstration farm to test 140+ variants of grains, herbs, fruits, and vegetables to identify crops that thrive in Haiti’s dry, rugged terrain.
 When farmers can increase their output and quality, they can sell more products to provide their family with a better income.

 Partners are essential to LiveBeyond in finding best practices, exchanging information, and implementing projects that can be shared and eventually owned by local Haitians.
-Today, our partners include the Haitian Ministry of Agriculture and its Agrinoms, the First Lady of Haiti and US Universities—Texas A&M (TAM) and Prairie View A&M (PVAM).
+Today, our partners include the Haitian Ministry of Agriculture and its Agrinoms and two prestigious US Universities—Texas A&M (TAM) and Prairie View A&M (PVAM).

 + Agriculture demonstration farm